Property Tax2026-03-16

 Tax Reporting Requirements

-Report all rental income and expenses on Schedule E (Form 1040) lines 1-26.
+Report all rental income and expenses on UK property pages (SA105) (the SA100 return) lines 1-26.
 TurboTax Premier imports 1098 and 1099 forms automatically.
-This simplifies tracking IRS rental income from property rentals.
+This simplifies tracking HMRC rental income from property rentals.

 Follow these numbered steps to file accurately.
-First, gather Forms 1098, 1099-MISC for payments over $600, receipts, and records within the IRS 36-month audit window.
+First, gather Forms 1098, 1099-MISC for payments over $600, receipts, and records within HMRC 36-month audit window.
 Keep detailed logs for rent payments and repair costs.

-• Enter data into Schedule E via TurboTax's 'Rental Properties' section.
+• Enter data into UK property pages (SA105) via TurboTax's 'Rental Properties' section.

 • Import mortgage data from your lender's 1098 form.